 By using auto layout in your app, you can get complete control over your app layout, with a vast range of customization.

-In this interface builder tutorial, we’ll create one app to demonstrate how exactly you can use the auto layout tool.
+In this iOS auto layout tutorial, we’ll create one app to demonstrate how exactly you can use the auto layout tool.

 First of all, create a new project under file menu and choose ‘Single View Application’.